 How to Become a Psychologist in North Carolina

 North Carolina has a thriving job market for psychologists.
 They are offered competitive pay and great benefits.
-According to the North Carolina Department of Commerce, psychologists’ jobs and positions are expected to grow by 16.6% through the year 2020.
+According to O*NET, a partner of the US Department of Labor, psychologists’ jobs and positions are expected to grow by 10% in the state through the year 2030.

 The work of a psychologist is extremely important; their clients rely on them for sound, knowledgeable and effective advice and treatment.
 The state of North Carolina feels that in order to gain the experience needed to dispense this treatment, individuals need to complete a certain amount of educational, work experience and examination requirements.
 In fact, the state prohibits professionals from using the title “psychologist” until they have been properly licensed.

 Education Requirements for Psychologist Licensing in North Dakota

 Like most states, North Carolina requires that future psychologists earn a Doctorate’s Degree from a psychology program.
 There are a few requirements the program must meet, including: